12.4 C

 Historical significance

 The museum’s origins can be traced back to the natural history cabinets of the 17th century.
 It has since grown through contributions from Swedish explorers, collectors, and scientists who have gathered artifacts from every corner of the globe.
-This rich history is evident in the museum’s permanent exhibitions, particularly in its open storage area, Magasinet: An Ethnographic Treasury, which displays over 6,000 objects.
+Over 6,000 objects are on display in the museum’s open storage area, Magasinet.
+This ethnographic treasury is one of the permanent exhibitions that highlights this rich history.

 Engaging cultural experiences